All proceedings require ACM Headquarters approval for:

 ACM's policy is to seek outright ownership of copyright in works published by the Association.
 Organizers of co-sponsored conferences must contact ACM Headquarters to see if a publication agreement with the co-sponsoring society exists.
 If not ACM Headquarters will work out an appropriate agreement.
 This agreement must be in place when the co-sponsored TMRF is submitted for approval.

 ACM has secured hosted, supported licenses for EasyChair and HOTCRP submission systems.
+As an additional option Microsoft CMT may be considered.
 ACM Conference leaders may choose one of these systems at no expense to the conference or sponsoring SIG.
 The contract ACM has entered into for each of these systems offers features beyond the free versions.
 Conference and Program Chairs are notified of this benefit upon submission of the PAF (Preliminary Approval Form) and the TMRF (Technical Meeting Request Form).

 Conference organizers are not obligated to use these systems.
 If there is a submission system that the committee prefers, they are welcome to use it.

 ACM provides access to a production vendor for compilation of the proceedings however, conference leaders may choose to do this on their own or through another vendor.